 As independent Agents we can tailor our service to meet your needs and budget.
 With a fee’s starting as low as

-Property Management Service from 12.5% of the monthly Rental
+Property Management Service from 10% + VAT (Total 12%) of a Monthly Rental

 Let Only Service for Sole Agency from 50% + VAT (Total 60%) of 1 months Rental (Minimum fee of £400.00 + VAT (Total £480.00)) & Joint Agency from 75% + VAT (Total 90%) of 1 months Rental (Minimum fee of £600.00 + VAT (Total £720.00))

 Contract Renewal or Part Change of Tenancy Service from 40% +VAT (Total 48%) of 1 months Rental (Minimum fee of £300.00 + VAT) (Total £360.00))

 Referencing Service from £35.00 + VAT (£42.00) per person.

 As Agents we are members of Propertymark Client Money Scheme, Arbon House, 6 Tournament Court, Edgehill Drive, Warwick, CV34 6LG